The Immutable, Unchanging Rules of Civilization

 You order any number of your units in a region to move to an adjacent region.
 Units can only move once per month.
 Any further move order affecting that unit are wasted.
 Move orders for all Houses are carried out before Recruit orders.

-If you want to move 5 units from region Zen to region Inn, you would write the following on your War Orders form:
+If you want to move 5 units from region Zen to region Inn, you would check off the Move box, and fill in the following on your War Orders form:

 War Order: Recruit

-If you want to recruit a unit in Zen, you would write the following on your War Orders form:
+If you want to recruit a unit in Zen, you would check the Recruit box on your War Orders form and fill in the following on your War Orders form:

 If a Recruit order is given to a region without any units, that order is wasted.
 Players issue orders individually, not as a House.
 If two players issue contradicting orders to the same unit, the player of the highest rank wins.

 In the Alliance section of the sheet, tick the boxes of any Houses you plan to ally with this month.
 If you do not tick a box, you will oppose that House this month.
 Note that there is no "neutral" stance, and the default stance is to oppose unless you check otherwise.
+Also note that an alliance is not necessarily two ways.
+One House may check an alliance while the other does not.
+If anyone from your House chooses to ally with another House, then noble honor dictates that alliance be respected, even if a higher ranking member of the House did not wish the alliance.
 Your units will help any units from Houses of whom you are allied with, and attack any units from Houses against whom you are opposed.
 If you send no player to the War map, your units ally with everyone.